libmx3/mx3/README.md

 * windows phone developer tools (eventually...)

 ### Installation

-1. Run `git submodule init` and `git submodule update` to download [json11](https://github.com/dropbox/json11).
+1. Run `git submodule update --init` to download all dependencies
+1. Optionally `gem install xcpretty` to make the output of `xcodebuild` nice
-2. Run `make play`.
-You should see "Hello, #{your login name}" printed to the console, if so, you seem to already have all the requirements met for building.
+1. Run `make play`.
+You should see "Hello, #{your login name}" printed to the console, if so, you seem to already have all the requirements met for building on iOS.
+1. Run `make android` to build a static library for android, if this works

 ### Objective-C
 Run `make play ios` or `make play mac`

 ### Building